This content is viewable by Everyone

 Information security guidelines

 The core information security advice for UCSF personnel traveling is: Ensure the laptop is encrypted.
-Dell Data Protection Encryption (DDPE) is our standard encryption solution and is free to all UCSF personnel: (http://software.ucsf.edu).
+Dell Data Protection Encryption (DDPE) for Windows and Jamf Pro for Macs are our standard encryption solution and is free to all UCSF personnel: (https://software.ucsf.edu).

 Make a backup of your data before you leave the country, and leave that backup in the U.S. This is often overlooked but is vital for peace of mind.